Linear Power Supply Unit L-100

 A DC cable ended with barrel jack 5.5/2.5 mm (OD/ID) is provided along with the unit.
 In case some different connector is required contact us prior to place the order.

-The unit is available with 8mm. aluminium front panel (milled and anodised) or without panel while retaining all functionality.
+The unit is available with 8mm. aluminium front panel (milled and anodized) or without panel while retaining all functionality.

-User can also choose between 3 output voltages – 12, 19 or 24V.
-Some other voltages are also available upon request.
+User can also choose between 4 fixed output voltages – 5, 12, 19 or 24V or Custom defined voltage.

 What the buyer will receive: